 Museum Sr. Explorer - Explore the museum's exhibits while completing a scavenger hunt.
 Works best for grades 3 and up

 Civil War - (45 minutes) Explore the life of a Civil War soldier.
 Learn about the equipment, uniforms and day to day routines.
 Works best for grade 2 - 6.

-NW Iowa Prehistory - (45 minutes) Discover Iowa's prehistory through hands on exhibits and artifacts.
-Works best for grades 2 and up
+NW Iowa Prehistory - (45 minutes) Discover Iowa’s prehistoric past through hands on activities, artifacts and exhibits.
+See how those that were here before us survived by learning to make tools, pottery and clothing from the things around them in nature.
+Works best for grades 2 and up.

-Animal Adaptations - (45 minutes) learn how animals change and adjust to their environments.
-Works best elementary grades
+Animal Adaptations - (45 minutes) Learn how animals change and adjust to their environments over time.
+Study skulls, hides, beaks, blubber, feathers, and more!!
+Works best elementary grades.

 Owls - (45 minutes) Learn what makes owls such fascinating creatures.
 See owl pellets, bones and feathers and hear their sounds.
 Works best for grades PK - 3

 Ice Age - (45 min) Come learn about what Iowa was like and how ice shaped our landscape during the Ice Age.
 Take a stroll through our hands on Ice Age exhibit in the lower level and discover what mammoths, musk ox, ground sloths, and other animals did to survive.
 Elementary grades.

 Cherokee Pioneers Cemetery Tour - Take a walk through Oak Hill Cemetery to learn about Cherokee’s beginning and the hard working settlers that helped it grow.
 All ages

 Headstone Symbolism Cemetery Tour - Take a walk through Oak Hill Cemetery and see the many different symbols incorporated into headstones.
 Learn what those symbols mean and how they are relative to that time period.
 All ages